jpsheehan/react-component-container-switcher/README.md

 - Added a configuration option for opening containers always in the left, right or active column.
 - Added a status bar item showing what kind of file is open.
 Clicking on this will switch to the other kind.
+- Added the name of the container/component to the status bar.

 ### 0.1.2